 In recent years, the D2C (direct-to-consumer) sector has been increasing at double-digit rates.
 In 2023, it is expected to expand at a rate of 19.2%.
 These figures are pre-COVID-19, so the propensity to go direct-to-consumer will likely grow much more in the face of the supply chain unpredictability and loss of control we’ve seen in recent months.
-In this article, we are going to define what are direct to consumer brands and explore some examples of direct to consumer brands through new business case studies.
+In this article, we are going to define what are direct-to-consumer brands and explore top direct-to-consumer brands through new business case studies.

 Table of Contents

 - What Is a Direct to Consumer Brand?

 - Why Is There a Rise in Direct-to-Consumer Brands?

 - Top Direct-to-Consumer Brands

 - How Is Direct-to-Consumer Commerce Changing Physical Retail?

 - Direct-to-Consumer Brands 2023 – Disruptive Models to Remember